atashbahar/serverless-blog/README.md

 # Serverless Blog
-A blog created using serverless technologies.
+A blog created using serverless technologies (AWS Lambda, DynamoDB and ...).

-## Why you built this?
-I needed something that scales well for those few visitors I get every day.

 ## Is this the most efficient way to run a blog?
 No!
 There are many hosted services out there that you can easily have your blog up and running in just few minutes and they certainly offer you way more options.

 ## How it works?
-Here is a pretty diagram:
+Here is a how all the pieces fit together:

 ![Architecture Diagram](https://res.atashbahar.com/ServerlessBlog.png)